About Muskingum County

 Property & Public Records

-The Muskingum County Recorder's Office, located at 401 Main Street, Zanesville, Ohio 43701, phone (740) 455-7104, maintains and provides access to all land records including deeds, mortgages, liens, releases, easements, rights-of-way, military discharges (DD-214s), and plat maps.
-The Recorder's office provides an online document search system accessible through the county's website at muskingumcounty.org, allowing users to search by name, parcel number, book and page, or document type.
+Muskingum County Recorder's Office, Zanesville, Ohio 43701, maintains and provides access to all land records including deeds, mortgages, liens, releases, easements, rights-of-way, military discharges (DD-214s), and plat maps.
+The Recorder's office provides an online document search system accessible through Muskingum County's website at muskingumcounty.org, allowing users to search by name, parcel number, book and page, or document type.
+Images of recorded documents can typically be viewed free of charge online, though some older records may require in-person visits.

 - Certified copies cost $2.00 for the first page and $0.25 for each additional page as of current fee schedules.